Walter Mondale, Carter’s vice president, dies at 93

-MINNEAPOLIS (AP) — Former Vice President Walter F. Mondale, a liberal icon who lost the most lopsided presidential election after bluntly telling voters to expect a tax increase if he won, died Monday.
+MINNEAPOLIS (AP) — Former Vice President Walter F. Mondale, a liberal icon who lost one of the most lopsided presidential elections after bluntly telling voters to expect a tax increase if he won, died Monday.
 He was 93.

 The death of the former senator, ambassador and Minnesota attorney general was announced in a statement from his family.
 No cause was cited.